Blog

 Wappalyzer - Browser Add-On (Firefox / Chrome)

-If you see the WordPress icon showing on the browser menu (as the above screen shot shows), then the site has been built with WordPress.
+If the WordPress icon displays on your browser menu (as shown in the screenshot above), then the site uses WordPress.

 (This is a WordPress site!)